enterspeedhq/enterspeed-docs/docs/source-integrations/umbraco-v8/enterspeed-guards.md

 public interface IEnterspeedDictionaryItemHandlingGuard
 {
     /// <summary>
-    /// Validates if dictionary item can be published.
+    /// Validates if dictionary item can be ingested.
     /// </summary>
-    /// <param name="dictionaryItem">Dictionary item for publishing.</param>
+    /// <param name="dictionaryItem">Dictionary item for ingest.</param>
     /// <param name="culture">Culture of dictionary item.</param>
-    /// <returns>True or false, if is valid for publishing or not.</returns>
+    /// <returns>True or false, if is valid for ingest or not.</returns>
-    bool CanPublish(IDictionaryItem dictionaryItem, string culture);
+    bool CanIngest(IDictionaryItem dictionaryItem, string culture);
 }
 ```